acrimi/AdventOfCode/extension/README.md

 }
 ```

+The `test.json` file will be used to run test cases with your solution.
+Any test with an `expect` value will also test your solution's result against it and evaluate the test with a `pass` or `fail`.

 NB: The extension simply saves in order, so make sure the order of your input selections matches the order of your result selections exactly.